- Beginning class meets Thursdays, 6-7pm, from February 15th-March 15th, 2018

-$100 per six-week session, or $20 drop-in rate per class.
-This is due upon registration with PayPal or by check (made out to Head Over Wheels) or cash on the first day of class.
+Payment is due via Venmo, PayPal, check (made out to Head Over Wheels), or cash before or on the first day of class.

 Carly Schuna or Luke Emery, firstname.lastname@example.org